accrescent/website/docs/src/guide/getting-started/new-app.md

 # Submitting a new app

+## Creating an account

+To submit an app to Accrescent, you first need to create an account on the [developer console].
+Currently login with GitHub is the only supported login method.

+Sign-up is not yet available to the general public and is only permitted for allowlisted GitHub accounts.
+This choice was made to ensure that all developers on Accrescent are willing to tolerate the lackluster user experience, console bugs, and frequent policy changes resultant of Accrescent being in its early stages.
+If you are not allowlisted and are still interested in publishing on Accrescent, you may contact us at <contact@accrescent.app> to request being allowlisted.

 ## Submission process

 To upload a new app, click the "New app" button on your dashboard.
 You will be